JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 framework.
 See [Use platform-specific APIs](multiplatform-connect-to-apis.md#dependency-injection-framework) for examples.

 With this approach, you can adopt Kotlin Multiplatform simply by using interfaces and factory functions.
-If you already use the DI framework to manage dependencies in your project, we recommended that you use the same approach for managing platform dependencies.
+If you already use the DI framework to manage dependencies in your project, we recommend that you use the same approach for managing platform dependencies.

 ### Expected and actual classes